ErkinOZ/kafka_data_streamer/README.md

 ![output6](https://github.com/user-attachments/assets/1008c7f0-a40d-44f0-b3f2-e5e4ad9af4ab)

 The logs show that all messages were successfully consumed and written to PostgreSQL.
-Now let's check the PostgreSQL database to verify the data.
+Now let's check the PostgreSQL database to verify the data (I manually stopped the activity generation script myself)